roboflow/inference/README.md

 <details>
 <summary><b>NVIDIA GPU (Windows/WSL)</b></summary>
 <br />
-To get GPU acceleration on Windows, you need WSL2 with NVIDIA Container Toolkit.
-[Follow the guide here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) then use the instructions for `NVIDIA GPU (Linux)` above.
+To get GPU acceleration on Windows, you need WSL2 with NVIDIA Container Toolkit. <a href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html">Follow the guide here</a> then use the instructions for <code>NVIDIA GPU (Linux)</code> above.
 <br />
 </details>
 <details>